iipc/warc-specifications/specifications/cdx-format/openwayback-cdxj/index.md

 the major version number indicates a change that is not backwards compatible.
 It is not possible to merge CDXJ files with different major version numbers.

+Lines beginning with the bang symbol may *only* appear at the top of the file, regardless of whether the file has been sorted.

 Resource Entries / Records
 ----------------